top of page

 Corentine Laurin

-Corentine M. C. Laurin received her Medicinal Chemistry Masters from Glasgow University, working on the synthesis of mitochondrial prodrugs with Dr. Richard Hartley.
+Corentine received her Medicinal Chemistry Masters from Glasgow University, working on the synthesis of mitochondrial prodrugs with Dr. Richard Hartley.
 She completed her PhD at Oxford University, working on bromodomain inhibitors and assay development in the lab of Dr. Stuart Conway for the treatment of Chagas disease, leading to the publication of multiple papers on the development and optimisation of ligands for various epigenetic targets.
 Her scientific training included industry experience at Hoffmann-la Roche where she elucidated the SAR of an antiviral series, and at GlaxoSmithKline where she designed and synthesized fluorescent probes for T. cruzi bromodomains.

 Corentine then went on to perform her postdoctoral studies at Yale in the lab of Dr. Craig Crews, where she led ligand discovery efforts for an undruggable target and worked on the design and synthesis of three separate heterobifunctional modalities (including PROTACs and molecular glue prodrugs).
 As a scientist at GP, Corentine is in charge of designing new molecules, prioritizing targets, and analyzing biological data.
 She leads compound optimization (efficacy, PK/PD, etc), and also manages our CRO team remotely.
 In her spare time, Corentine likes to hike, dance, and learn new languages.